Why Do a Meta-Analysis?

 In summary, we conduct a meta-analysis to get more precise treatment effects, to find how robust the effects are across a body of literature, and to explore sources of dispersion if they are indeed there.

-When conducting a meta-analysis, there are two models that you can choose to go with, a fixed-effects model or a random-effects model.
+When conducting a meta-analysis, there are two models that you can choose to go with, a common effects model or a random-effects model.
 These have entirely different definitions from other statistical scenarios, and I’ll try to explain them below.

 But the observed treatment effects ( the results we got, boxes) will differ from study to study, mainly due to sampling error.

 Studies with smaller sample sizes have more sampling error, while larger ones have less.
 If our study had a sample size of infinity, the sampling error would practically be zero, and our observed treatment effect from this infinity study would be identical with the true treatment effect.
-Of course, this is usually not the case, and most people don’t have sample sizes of infinity (I do), but most don’t.
+Of course, this is usually not the case, and most people don’t have sample sizes of infinity.

 So, small studies, with more extreme values in the observed treatment effects, will be less likely (hah!) to influence the overall treatment effect, which is trying to estimate what the TRUE treatment effect is.